TMackay-Champion/LinaForma/TheriakDomino_tools/README.md

 This code allows the user to run THERIAK in a loop and save the results to a CSV file.

 ## E4 plotter
-This code allows the user to plot the outputs of DOMINO, THERIAK or any other forward modelling software.
+This code allows the user to plot the outputs of THERIAK-DOMINO or any other forward modelling software.
 There are options for contour maps, heatmaps, field stability boundaries, variance, etc.

 ## E5 correlation
 This code allows the user to calculate the correlation coefficient between each variable, temperature and pressure.